anouardbt/adk-dbt-mcp/README.md

 # Simple dbt MCP Agent

-A simplified dbt analytics agent that connects to a dbt MCP remote server for querying business metrics and data using Google Vertex AI.
+A simplified dbt analytics agent that connects to a dbt MCP remote server for querying business metrics and dbt project metadaa using Google's ADK.

 ## Quick Setup